kalebheitzman/moodle-local_xlate/DEVELOPER.md

   - `cli/sync_source_language_indices.php` repairs existing data when the select option order changes by mapping stored integers back to real locale codes.
   - `cli/list_translatable_courses.php` and `cli/autotranslate_dryrun.php` surface per-course configuration so you can confirm which courses are ready for automation.
 - Runtime gating happens in `classes/hooks/output.php` and every task/CLI that calls `customfield_helper::get_course_config()`: if a course has no source language configured, the translator hooks, scheduled task, adhoc jobs, and CLI utilities all skip it automatically.
+- Administrative guardrails live in the same hook: if `$PAGE->pagelayout` is `admin/maintenance/report`, the user toggles editing, or the path matches the configurable `excluded_paths` list (newline-delimited prefixes under plugin settings), no CSS/JS is injected.
+The default deny list covers `/admin/`, edit forms (`/course/modedit.php`, `/course/edit.php`, etc.), grade edit screens, user profile editors, and other staff-only workflows.

 ## 3. Automatic Capture (AMD Module)
 - Guard rails: